drawveloper/vex/README.md

 `vex` is the next-generation VTEX extension platform and toolset.
 The `vex` CLI helps VTEX users compose, deploy and evolve their Digital Commerce Application.

-Using `vex`, you can **clone** a _VTEX Digital Commerce Application repository_ locally, edit the configuration for any of its services, create new experiments changing specific configurations for specific audiences, and deploy it to production with built-in progressive rollout.
+Using `vex`, you can **clone** a _VTEX Digital Commerce Infrastructure repository_ locally, edit the configuration for any of its services, create new experiments changing specific configurations for specific audiences, and deploy it to production with built-in progressive rollout.
 Unsuccessful configuration changes are automatically rolled back with minimal blast radius.
 Successful changes are applied and new experiments become available for control in `vex launchpad`, the dashboard for experiment management and monitoring.

 Configuration changes can affect external services too with the implementation of an Integration service. `vex` native serverless functions dynamically receive